Silversunset01/dbm/troubleshooting.md

 **Example:**
 `${parseInt(tempVars("name")}` will throw an error: `Unexpected Token (` because you're missing a closing `)` after the variable.

-## Error: Search bar does not return results [beta]
-For Windows 10:
-1. Exit Discord Bot Maker
-2. Browse to %localappdata%
-3. Delete DBM, DBM2, and any other DBM folders
-4. Start Discord Bot Maker
-5. Search should work

 ## Error: Uncaught, unspecific "error" event.
 This error appears in your console because your hosting service or discord has a few internet problems.
 That's normal!
 Problem: It crashes your bot.